AmosNimos/Megamon/README.md

 ![Monster_sprite_by_Georg Eckert_/_limbusdev](https://github.com/limbusdev/guardian_monsters_artwork/blob/master/sprites/monsters/128x128/3_2.png?raw=true)

-🎵 Webmon javascript monster, within your browser, Webmon generated creature, what an adventure, Webmon discover them all!
+🎵 Megamon javascript monster, within your browser, Megamon generated creature, what an adventure, Megamon Megamophose, Megamon discover them all!

-## What is Webmon?
+## What is Megamon?
 An open source javascript P0k3m0n like inspired web game, that can be played on your internet browser.
+> You are a young Megamon trainor from Mega-town city you travel around the Mega-town forest to discover new spiecies of Megamon and battle them to see if your are worthy to catch them with Megaball.
+When battling your Megamon will gain experience and eventually Megamorph into a new diferrent, more powerful Megamon with new abillitys. don't forget to go to the mega-shop to buy mega-potion to heal your megamon hp and healp the mrecover from cripling condition.

 ![Screenshot](batttle.png)